syncfusion-content/ej2-angular-docs/ej2-angular/pdfviewer/how-to/retry-timeout.md

 ---
 layout: post
-title: Retry Timeout | Syncfusion
+title: Retry Timeout in Angular Pdfviewer component | Syncfusion
-Description:  Learn here all about Retry Timeout in Syncfusion Angular Pdfviewer component of Syncfusion Essential JS 2 and more.
+description:  Learn here all about Retry Timeout in Syncfusion Angular Pdfviewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Retry Timeout
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Retry Timeout
+# Retry Timeout in Angular Platform Control

 The **Retry Timeout** feature allows you to specify a duration for the PDF Viewer to retry failed AJAX requests before considering them permanent failures.
 It helps in handling temporary failures due to network issues or server unavailability.